A bit of history

 Since it was created in 1986 and even well before this date if we take into account the fact that IGN FI was previously IGN’s international department, IGN accompanies its clients in working on their geomatic projects.
 Its work philosophy and values have remained the same throughout the years: IGN FI’s work is part of long-term skills transfer projects set up for requesting countries

-Changes in the political context meant that a mapping project covering the entire Far East could not be finished, unlike the project for Africa, where IGN’s cartographic coverage constitutes a real heritage.
-Maps with comprehensive coverage were produced at a scale of 1:200,000 and others with significant coverage at 1:50,000, although coverage of countries with larger surface areas was only partial.
-The corresponding photographic coverage was also provided.
+- Changes in the political context meant that a mapping project covering the entire Far East could not be finished, unlike the project for Africa, where IGN’s cartographic coverage constitutes a real heritage.
+Maps with comprehensive coverage were produced at a scale of 1:200,000 and others with significant coverage at 1:50,000.

-Originally a department within IGN, IGN FI was externalised in 1986 and the company was created with IGN remaining its major stakeholder.
+- Originally a department within IGN, IGN FI was externalised in 1986.

 - GEOFIT GROUP becomes majority shareholder of IGN France International.
 IGN, which had become the French national institute for geographic and forest information in 2012, retained a shareholding in the company and continues to be IGN France International’s preferred technical partner for exports.In 2017, IGN France International becomes IGN FI.

 - In 2020, GEOFIT GROUP transfers its international activities to IGN FI.

 This new chapter has seen IGN FI, now a subsidiary of GEOFIT GROUP and international operator for IGN, take on a new dimension with increased capabilities in its activities, innovation and investment.
 It now occupies a leading position in the areas central to the challenges of resource and territorial management.